 2. Struck-Through Errors

 Die surfaces can accumulate grease, metal shavings, or other debris during long production runs.
-When this material fills the die’s recesses, it blocks proper metal flow and prevents full design transfer.
+When this material fills the die’s recesses, it blocks proper metal flow and prevents full design transfer onto the planchet.

 3. Broadstrike Errors

-The collar die acts as a retaining ring, setting a coin’s final diameter and forming the reeded edge.
-If the collar fails to engage due to mechanical malfunction, the planchet is free to expand outward under striking pressure.
-Without this containment, the metal spreads beyond normal dimensions—producing a broadstrike error.
+The collar die acts as a retaining ring that sets a coin’s final diameter and forms its reeded edge.
+If the collar fails to engage due to mechanical malfunction, the planchet can expand freely outward under striking pressure—producing a broadstrike error.

 Where To Sell Your 2014 Quarter?

-Accurate identification and valuation establishes the foundation for selling your 2014 quarter.
-Selecting an appropriate marketplace depends on coin grade, seller experience, and your preferred transaction timeline and security requirements.
+Accurate identification and valuation is the foundation for successfully selling your 2014 quarter.
+Selecting the right marketplace depends on coin grade, your experience as a seller, and your preferred timeline and security requirements.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)